RIAPS/app.IMCP/README.md

 - Ensure that the mqtt broker allows anonymous connections:
     - add `allow_anonymous true` to the file `/etc/flashmq/flashmq.conf`
     - if it is not there, after adding it, run `sudo systemctl restart flashmq.service`
-- Add node-red flow to create dashboard.
+- Add the *flow* to node-red ui editor to create dashboard.
+This is to set up the GUI that is used to interact with the application.
-    1. Start node red with `node-red` in the terminal
+    1. Start node red with `node-red` in the terminal.
+This was tested with node-red v3.0.2.
     2. Open two browser tabs to:
         - `http://127.0.0.1:1880/`
         - `http://127.0.0.1:1880/ui/`